Make Your Own Lingerie Chest Out Of Reclaimed Wood

 Once the drawer hardware is added, fasten the top panel in place with small hinges.
 Make sure that the hardware is as the center of the drawer as it can get.
 You can either eyeball it or measure it and mark the center.
 Drill the holes and fasten.
 You can attach the top panel hinges by using a punch to start the holes.
 Predrill the screw holes and secure the screws.

 There you have it.
-A beautiful lingerie chest made from repurposed wood.
+A beautiful lingerie chest made from repurposed wood that you can post online and show off to your friends.